Ecological counts: easy in, easy out

 Tap the plus button next to a species’ name to increment its abundance as you encounter it.
 If you need to change the abundance value manually, just tap on it and change it.
 It’s all simple and fast.

 When you want to back up your data or export it for heavy-duty data analysis, Taxon has you covered.
-Link Taxon to your Dropbox account and export it in one click.
-You can also export it to iCloud and email it.
-If you don’t have an internet connection, connect your iPhone or iPad to your laptop, and export it through iTunes.
-You can always get to your data.
-The data file is saved as a standard .csv file, ready to be read into R with a single command or imported into any spreadsheet.
+You can export your data through iCloud or Dropbox, you can email your data, and you can access it through Music.app (formerly iTunes) on your Mac.
+The data file is saved as a standard comma-delimited (.csv) file, ready to be read into R with a single command or imported into any spreadsheet.

 Did I mention that it works on both the iPad and iPhone?
 Leave that clipboard back in camp!